slgold95/hw03-environment-setpiece/README.md

 - Pictures of the hay bale progression from the rounded box:
 - ![](haybale.png)
 - ![](haybaleNew.png)
 - Crow's flying motion utilizes noise.
 Y direction motion is based on a sin curve, iTime, and a noise term.
 X direction motion is based on a modified sin curve, iTime, and a noise term.
-Used toolox function smoothstep with FMB to create the noise term used in the crow's movement.
+Used toolbox function smoothstep with FMB to create the noise term used in the crow's movement.
 - Used hash functions to create the noise with FBM2 function.
 - Coloring of some of the pumkpins tuned with gain and bias toolbox functions.
 Used to darken some pumkpins.
 - Coloring of the pumkpins and their stems done with FBM and hash noise functions.